atejada/BlagBox/README.md

 We're using [Nylas](https://www.nylas.com/products/) because I'm a former employee and because it's actually the easiest way to handle communications.

+## How this is different from Textual Terminal Email Client?

+Well, I wrote [Textual Terminal Email Client](https://github.com/nylas-samples/textual_terminal_email_client) using Nylas V2 API, while I BlagBox from the scratch using Nylas V3 API.
+It's better in every sense of the way, with way more features.

 ## How can I setup my Blagbox?

 Just go to the [setup.md](https://github.com/atejada/BlagBox/blob/main/setup.md) page